 — VisaNews (@VisaNews) January 13, 2020

-It’s not the first go-around between Visa and Plaid, considering that the payments giant participated in a funding round at the end of 2018 for $250 million, and valued Plaid at a reported $2.6 billion.
+It’s not the first go-around between Visa and Plaid, considering that the payments giant participated in a $250 million funding round at the end of 2018 that valued Plaid at a reported $2.6 billion.